FaustoFaggion/42_school_phylosophers/README.md

 - When the integer reach 0, any thread that reachs the 'mutex_lock' instruction will enter in a looping that will be breaked when the integer became greater than 0 again.
 - when a thread that is int the 'critical_section' reachs the 'mutex_unlock', the integer is increased and the threads are able to pass through the 'mutex_lock' again until the integer reachs 0 again.
 - Looking the function above, only a thread at time can access the 'critical_section'.
 It is not allowed that two or more threads access the 'critical section' simultaneously.

+## Code Solution

+Follow a simple resume of what is happining in the code:

+- For each philosophers was created a thread
+- The threads run the same function that has a looping with the instructions to be done:
+  - take a fork;
+  - eat
+  - sleep
+  - think
+- Each fork that a philosophers needs to eat is a mutex.
+For each philosopers is assigned two mutex, one representing his rigth fork and other representing his left fork.

+**Note:**

+- The right fork of a philosopher is the same of lef fork of the previous philosopher.
+- The left fork of a philosopher is the same of lef fork of the next philosopher

+- Generaly speeking, placing the right and left mutex before the critical_section will ensure that any philosopher will eat without a fork.

+- In order to verify if a philosopher die, another thread called MONITOR was created.

+This thread runs a function that keeps verifing if the time of the last meal of each philosophers is greater than the time to die.
+If yes, the thread sets a flag to show all threads that a philosophers die, in order to stop.
+The program close.

 ## Links